wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Java Observability SDKs

-This section lists the available Wavefront observability SDKs for collecting metrics, histograms, and trace data from the microservices in a Java application.
+Wavefront supports observability SDKs for collecting metrics, histograms, and trace data from the microservices in a Java application.
 For each SDK, click on the link to see the detailed setup steps. **Note** Be sure to use the latest version of the SDK on Github.

 ### Instrument Java Application Frameworks

 Each SDK collects metrics, histograms, and trace data from a particular Java framework or component.
 Setup consists of configuring and instantiating several helper objects in your microservice.
-No other code updates are needed.
+No other code changes are needed.

 These SDKs automatically collect metric data for request rates, error rates, latencies, payload sizes, runtime information, and so on.
 Click on the link for an SDK to find a list of these predefined metrics and histograms.